pdjr-archive/pdjr-skplugin-sk2venus/README.md

 | FluidType          | n/a                   | Decoded from *path*              |

-Tank data in Signal K is structured under a path which encodes both fluid type and instance numberi.
+Tank data in Signal K is structured under a path which encodes both fluid type and instance number.
-This structuring principle made some assumptions about data originating from N2K, but in this instance its useful to us and allows a value for *name* to be generated automatically as '*fluidtype*:*instance*'.
+This structuring principle made some assumptions about data originating from N2K, but in this instance (excuse the pun) it's useful to us and allows a value for *name* to be generated automatically as '*fluidtype*:*instance*'.
 For example.

 | Item               | Value                                                    |